The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Omio customers travelling this route book their trains from Köln Hbf to Bruxelles-Midi.

-Passengers booking this trip most frequently board their trains from Köln Hbf and need to travel around 1 mile (s) / 1 km from the city centre to get to this train station.
+Passengers booking this journey most frequently board their trains from Köln Hbf and need to travel around 1 mile (1.6 km) from the city centre to get to this train station.

-Passengers arriving in Brussels most often arrive at Bruxelles-Midi and need to travel around 1 mile (s) / 1 km from this train station to the city centre.
+Passengers arriving in Brussels most often arrive at Bruxelles-Midi and need to travel around 1.5 miles (2.4 km) from this train station to the city centre.